 Accounting standards require the Council to set aside loss allowance for loans, reflecting the likelihood of non-payment.
-The figures for loans in the Council's statement of accounts will be shown net of this loss allowance.
+The figures for loans in the Council's statement of accounts from 2021/22 onwards will be shown net of this loss allowance.
 However, the Council makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments.